 - Explain the purpose of the policy including the risks of COVID-19.
 Vaccination against COVID-19 is one of the best ways to protect workers from infection and severe illness, when current vaccination guidance is followed.
-As of March 2022, a primary series of COVID19 vaccination followed by a booster dose is strongly recommended for optimal protection. - Explain who the policy applies to.
+A primary series of COVID-19 vaccination followed by booster doses is strongly recommended for optimal protection, in keeping with current recommendations. - Explain who the policy applies to.
 It is recommended that the policy apply to all employees, staff, contractors, volunteers and students (from hereon termed 'workers'), as relevant. - Have a clear communication plan to inform workers about the policy.